retroelec/T-HMI-C64/README.md

 ### Joystick

 I connected an "iduino joystick shield" to the T-HMI development board.
-The joystick is optional (as there exists also a virtual joystick) but recommended.
+The joystick is optional (as there exists also a virtual joystick on the Android device) but recommended.
 It has an analog 2-axis thumb joystick and several buttons.

 <img src="doc/joystick.png" alt="joystick" width="400"/>